|This is an unofficial version.

 8(2) The Chief Sheriff shall at all times keep available for examination in the office of the Chief Sheriff by members of the public on request, the description of jury districts in force and effect.

-8(3) Descriptions of jury districts by the Chief Sheriff are not regulations within the meaning of The Regulations Act and that Act does not apply to descriptions of jury districts.
+8(3) The Statutes and Regulations Act does not apply to the Chief Sheriff's descriptions of jury districts.

 9(1) The Chief Justice of the Queen's Bench shall determine the number of names to be selected for the jurors' roll for each jury district and shall notify the Chief Sheriff of the determination.